x89/imgur.sh/README.md

 The URLs will be displayed (and the delete page's URLs will be displayed on stderr).
 If you have `xsel`, `xclip`, or `pbcopy`, the URLs will also be put on the X selection, which you can then usually paste with a middle click.

+### Rate limits

+There are some [rate limits](https://api.imgur.com/#limits) with the API.
+The daily upload limit is shared by everyone using the same client ID, so if you're using the provided one and start to get errors, you might consider using your own client ID.